chgoergen/algebraicphylogeneticsorg/README.md

 ## Contact and contribution

 We would be delighted if you wanted to contribute to the development of this website or the generation of algebraic-phylogenetics data.
-To do so, simply clone this repository or the repository containing [our software package](https://github.com/bkholler/Oscar.jl) and let us know via email to <maintainers@algebraicphylogenetics.org>
+To do so, simply clone this repository or the repository containing [our software package](https://github.com/bkholler/Oscar.jl) and let us know by sending an email to <maintainers@algebraicphylogenetics.org>.